CodeFusioner/BrainScape/README.md

 ***
 ## Features

-* User Authentication: Study Notion provides secure user registration and authentication using JWT (JSON Web Tokens).
+* User Authentication: BrainScape provides secure user registration and authentication using JWT (JSON Web Tokens).
 Users can sign up, log in, and manage their profiles with ease.

 * Courses and Lessons: Instructors can create and edit created courses.
 Students can enroll in courses, access course materials, and track their progress.